Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-05-16-question-and-answer.md

 A gray release is a software deployment strategy that allows for gradual rollout of new features or changes to a subset of users before a full release.
 This approach helps to minimize risks and allows for real-world testing of new features in a controlled manner.

+## What is the SaaS?

+SasS stands for Software as a Service.
+It is a software distribution model where applications are hosted in the cloud and made available to users over the internet.
+SaaS eliminates the need for users to install and maintain software on their local devices, as the software is accessed through a web browser or an application interface.

 ## References